tachyonics/smockable/Documentation/Smockable.docc/Expectations.md

 Expectations are the core of Smockable's mocking system.
 They define how your mock should behave when methods are called, what values to return, what errors to throw, and how many times these behaviors should occur.

+Expectations can only be set prior to a mock being created and are always passed into the constructor of the mock instance.

 ## Basic Expectations

 ### Return Values